Halsey Rocks Leopard-Print Bikini In Instagram Photo With G-Eazy

 “G-Eazy and I are taking some apart.
 I’m eager to continue the upcoming passage of time dedicating myself to my art and career, and the duration of my tour.
 I wish him the best.
 Thanks for respecting our privacy at this time,” she said.

-Insiders say the couple broke up because they were fighting too much and too intensely, but now the word is the pair is working on their relationship.
+Insiders say the couple broke up because they were fighting too much and too intensely, but now, the word is that the pair are working on their relationship.
 After time apart, they realized they want to keep their love strong.
 G-Eazy loves to collaborate with his talented girlfriend, and he elaborated on the experience of working with her on “Him and I.”

 “She’s a queen.
 I think the world of her for real,” he said.
 “And to get to share a song like this with the person I’m actually in love with and actually dating is dope.”